isomerpages/nlb-biblioasia/_holding-area/Terraces on Tagore: The Curious Origins of Teachers' Housing Estate.md

 By Sharon Teng

 ![](/images/Vol%2019%20Issue%201/Teacher's%20Housing%20Estate/Teachers'_housing_estate.png)
-<div style="background-color: white;">A view of the Teachers’ Housing Estate from the bustop on Yio Chu Kang Road. <i>Photo by Sharon Teng.</i>
+<div style="background-color: white;">A view of the Teachers’ Housing Estate from the bus stop on Yio Chu Kang Road. <i>Photo by Sharon Teng.</i>
 </div>

 Private residential estates like Opera Estate and Sennett Estate end up developing a strong sense of camaraderie over time as neighbours became friends.
 In Teachers’ Housing Estate, the special bond among residents was established quickly because most of the original homeowners in the area shared a similar profession – they were, as the name of the estate implies, teachers.[^1]